Understanding How Google Ranks Search Results

-Ranking high in Google can deliver a dependable stream of organic search traffic to your website.
-However, the world’s most popular search engine features an incredibly complex and ever-changing algorithm.
-So, how does Google rank search results?
-Ultimately, it comes down to how the algorithm evaluates several on and off-page factors, many of which you can control to help your site rank higher.
+Ranking high in Google Search can deliver a dependable stream of organic search traffic to your website.
+However, grasping the ins and outs of how Google ranks search results isn’t so straightforward, as the Google ranking algorithm is incredibly complex and ever-changing.
+Boosting your rankings ultimately comes down to how the algorithm evaluates several on and off-page factors, many of which you can control to help your site rank higher in relevant results pages.

 Google stores pages in an index, which functions like an enormous content library.
-However, when you enter a query into the search engine, it wouldn’t be very helpful if it just returned an unfiltered list of all these pages.
-Instead, Google uses algorithms — complex mathematical rule sets — to filter and rank web pages based on the relevance and quality of the content.
+When you enter a query into the search engine, it wouldn’t be very helpful if it just returned an unfiltered list of all these pages.
+Instead, Google uses algorithms — complex mathematical rule sets — to filter and rank web pages based on relevance and content quality.

-🤔 But what determines whether search engines add a website to its index, and how does Google rank websites from that point?
+🤔 But what determines whether your website gets added to the search index, and how does Google rank it from that point?

-The process of Google ranking websites begins with crawling.
-This is where a bot reads the content on a particular page, following links to gradually discover all pages on your site.
+How Google ranks websites begins with crawling — a process where Google’s bots scan your website, reading its content and following internal links to gradually discover all pages on your site.

-While the crawler checks the text and media on each page, it can’t fully comprehend what it reads.
-Instead, Google uses other technologies, such as natural language processing (NLP), to discern the meaning of sentence structure and semantics, particularly in combination with keywords and other on-page search engine optimization (SEO) elements.
+While the web crawlers check the text and media on each page, they can’t fully comprehend what they read.
+Instead, Google determines the meaning of sentence structure and semantics using other technologies, such as natural language processing (NLP), particularly in combination with keywords and other on-page SEO elements.

-Once Google Search understands your content and adds it to its index, ranking for a particular search term depends on how the algorithms rate the value of your page based on over 200 ranking signals.
+Once Google understands your content and adds it to its index, ranking for a particular search term depends on how the algorithm rates the value of your page based on over 200 ranking signals.

 Some of the most important ranking factors include: